Server configuration¶

 For GitHub, you must register a GitHub OAuth

-application for your instance, providing the client ID and secret in the .env
+application for your instance, providing the client ID and secret in the .env for the API, using the variable names GITHUB_OAUTH_CLIENT_ID and GITHUB_OAUTH_CLIENT_SECRET.

-file local to your app and not added to your main config file.
+These should be provided in a .env file local to your app and not added to your main config file.

-The authorization callback URL in the GitHub app settings should be set to <YOUR_API_URL>/login/github/authorized
+The authorization callback URL in the GitHub app settings should be set to <YOUR_API_URL>/login/github/authorized.

 A user's first login may direct them to this page rather than the web app, depending on their browser.